-There is a reason why your insurance provider wrote this clause and chose to insert it into his contract with you.
-Judging by his unwillingness to pay you up to this point, that reason is probably NOT because it is likely to result in a significantly higher payment to you.
+There is a reason your insurance provider wrote this clause and chose to insert it into his contract with you.
+Judging by his unwillingness to pay you up to this point, that reason is NOT because it is likely to result in a significantly higher payment to you.

-If, on the other hand, you are growing weary of fighting with your insurance company over a legitimate claim and you want to be fully indemnified but don’t know how to proceed to make that happen, seek the advice of either your attorney or a public adjuster licensed to practice in your state.
+If you are growing weary of fighting with your insurance company over a legitimate claim and you want to be fully indemnified but don’t know how to proceed to make that happen, seek the advice of either your attorney or a public adjuster licensed to practice in your state.

 After suffering a direct physical loss to your home or commercial building, the last thing you need is three people with no skin in the game (none of whom will be doing the work) “guess“timating what someone else might charge you to restore it.
 This should NOT be the process of determining the amount of money you are entitled to restore your home or business to its condition prior to your loss.